Semi-convection in rotating spherical shells: flows, layers and dynamos: Introduction

-Semi-convection is sometimes referred to in astrophysical literature as `layered convection', in reference to the tendency of semi-convective fluids to spontaneously form `staircases' consisting of well-mixed layers separated by sharp density jumps.
+Semi-convection is sometimes referred to in astrophysical literature as `layered convection', referring to the tendency of semi-convective fluids to spontaneously form `staircases' consisting of well-mixed layers separated by sharp density jumps.
 This phenomenon is well-documented in periodic box simulations \citep[e.g.][]{rosenblum2011turbulent,mirouh2012new}, and more recently in full sphere simulations \citep{fuentes20253d}.
-Layer formation is due to the so-called $\gamma$-instability \citep{radko2003mechanism}, where competing influences of thermal and compositional fluxes lead to a secondary instability on the semi-convective state. \citet{pruzina2025onedimensional} proposed a one-dimensional model of this layering process for parameters relevant to planetary applications.
-The effect of rotation on layer formation was studied in 3D periodic boxes by \citet{moll2016effect}, who showed that layer formation can be suppressed at fast rotation rates. \citet{fuentes2024evolution} dispute this, arguing that, in fact, once a staircase has formed, rotation prolongs its lifespan, and that the results of \citet{moll2016effect} may be due to box-size constraints, with larger domains allowing staircases to form.
-More recently, \citet{fuentes20253d} presented simulations of full spheres in which faster rotation rates were associated with longer-lasting layered structures, although in all cases the layers gradually coarsen through mergers until a single convective region fills the domain.
+Layer formation is due to the so-called `$\gamma$-instability' \citep{radko2003mechanism}, where competing influences of thermal and compositional fluxes lead to a secondary instability on the semi-convective state. \citet{pruzina2025onedimensional} proposed a one-dimensional model of this layering process for parameters relevant to planetary applications.

+The effect of rotation on layer formation was studied in 3D periodic boxes by \citet{moll2017effect}.
+They showed that sufficiently fast rotation rates affect even the small-scale double-diffusive instability, preventing layer formation.
+Interestingly, \citet{fuentes20253d} showed that a more moderate rotation rate can prolong the lifespan of a staircase, although in all cases the layers eventually coarsen through mergers until a single convective region fills the domain.
 This gradual coarsening is widely documented across numerical studies of layering \citep{radko2003mechanism,mirouh2012new,pruzina2025onedimensional}, following a pattern described by \citet{radko2007mechanics}.
 However, such merging has not yet been convincingly demonstrated in observational studies.
-So far, the majority of work on astrophysical semi-convection has focused on the layered regime \citep[e.g.][]{moll2016effect,fuentes2024evolution,fuentes20253d}, leaving behaviour outside layered states relatively unexplored.
+So far, the majority of work on astrophysical semi-convection has focused on the layered regime \citep[e.g.][]{moll2017effect,fuentes2024evolution,fuentes20253d}, leaving behaviour outside layered states relatively unexplored.